michiel-jfx/nop/README.md

 ## Manifest file
 In this first version, there only is an android folder with an AndroidManifest file present amongst the famous Nop image art created by my daughter.
 The manifest file is based on the Gluon helloandroid project, see [GluonHello](https://github.com/gluonhq/gluon-samples/tree/master/HelloGluon).
 By using Gluon, it is possible to have great interactions with your phone and will also have a popup screen when you start your app when using the commercial free version.

 See the other project [IceConverter](https://github.com/michiel-jfx/iceconverter), which is also a JavaFX mobile phone application but without the Gluon popup.
-This version uses @FXML and has fewer possibilities to interact with the mobile phone.
+This version uses @FXML only and has fewer possibilities to interact with the mobile phone.
 It does not have the commercial popup, though.

 ## Exiting
 So as mentioned, the app has the ability to exit.
 This was done by implementing a motion listener (clicks, touch and motion) in the main application.
 The MainBoxPanel notifies whichever needs to be informed.
 In the mobile Nop application, besides the exit signal, also the swipe left and right are already ready to use.